Felipegalind0/earth-oil-viz/README.md

 - **Hemisphere culling**: Entities on the far side of the globe are hidden each frame via a dot-product test (camera normal · entity normal).
 Zero-allocation per frame using scratch vectors.
 - **Rendering strategy**: Lanes are rendered as persistent corridors only.
 The particle animation path was removed to reduce per-frame GPU and CPU work.
 - **Country spheres**: Sized by `log1p(totalTradeVolume)`, colored by region with warm/cool tinting based on net exporter/importer status.
+- **Orbit compass**: Cardinal-direction axes and labels rendered around the camera target, with dynamic radius scaling based on zoom distance.
 - **Gesture handling**: Trackpad-aware (distinguishes two-finger swipe from mouse wheel), Safari `GestureEvent` support, touchscreen pointer fallback.
+Gesture classification and angle math live in `mathUtils.ts`.

 ## Methods